-- 3.1 The normal number of hours that a SRO officer shall be on duty in a workweek shall be 40 hours.
-Specific SRO duty hours at a particular school shall be set by mutual agreement between the Santa Rosa County School Board, at the direction of the superintendent, his designee, or the principal of the school to which the officer is assigned, and the Santa Rosa County Sheriff's Office, by the Lieutenant in charge of the SRO Program. - 3.2 The SROs shall be on duty at their respective school(s) from 30 minutes before the beginning of the student instructional day until 30 minutes after the end of the students' school day unless modified by the mutual agreement between the Santa Rosa County Sheriff's Office and the Santa Rosa County School Board by the superintendent, his designee or the principal of the school to which the SRO is assigned.

-3.3 It is understood and agreed that time spent by SROs attending court, or working juvenile and/or criminal cases arising from their employment as an SRO shall be considered as hours worked under the Agreement.
+- 4.1.
+The normal number of hours that an SRO shall be on duty in a workweek shall be 40 hours.
+Specific SRO duty hours at a particular school shall be set by mutual agreement between the School Board, at the direction of the Superintendent, her designee, or the principal of the school to which the officer is assigned, and the Sheriff's Office, by the Lieutenant in charge of the SRO Program. - 4.2.
+The SROs shall be on duty at their respective school(s) from 30 minutes before the beginning of the student instructional day until 30 minutes after the end of the students' school day unless modified by the mutual agreement between the Sheriff's Office and the School Board by the Superintendent, her designee or the principal of the school to which the SRO is assigned. - 4.3.
+It is understood and agreed that time spent by SROs attending court or working juvenile and/or criminal cases arising from their employment as an SRO shall be considered as hours worked under the Agreement.
 It is agreed and understood that such activities may necessitate the SRO being away from school grounds.
+When possible, the Sheriff's Office agrees to assign another SRO to substitute for the SRO who is absent.
+In the event an SRO is unavailable, the Sheriff's Office agrees to assign another deputy sheriff to fill the vacancy.

-3.4 Overtime Time
+4.4.
+Overtime Time

-- 3.4.1 The SRO shall earn overtime or compensatory time, as determined by the collective bargaining agreement, based on an 80 hours of work per fourteen (14) day pay period in accordance with Section 207(k) of the Fair Labor Standards Act. - 3.4.2 The overtime accrued by the SRO due to school related functions, shall be closely monitored by the SRO program supervisors and minimized when possible. - 3.4.3 In accordance with Section 2.2.1 above, the overtime will be billed on the monthly invoice to the Santa Rosa County School Board - 4.0 Basic Qualifications of SROs To qualify for assignment as an SRO, an officer must first meet all of the following basic qualifications: - 4.1 Shall be a commissioned officer and should have one year of law enforcement experience, - 4.2 Shall complete the 40-hour basic SRO course prior to, or as soon as possible after assignment, - 4.3 Shall possess a sufficient knowledge of the applicable Federal and State laws, City and County ordinances, and Santa Rosa County School Board and Florida Department of Education polices and regulations, - 4.4 Shall be capable of conducting in depth criminal investigations, and - 4.5 Shall possess even temperament and set a good example for students and shall possess communication skills necessary to enable the officer to function effectively within the school environment.
+- 4.4.1.
+The SRO shall earn overtime or compensatory time, as determined by the collective bargaining agreement, based on 80 hours of work per fourteen (14) day pay period in accordance with Section 207(k) of the Fair Labor Standards Act. - 4.4.2.
+The overtime accrued by the SRO due to school related functions, shall be closely monitored by the SRO program supervisors and minimized when possible.

+- 4.4.3.
+In accordance with Section 3.2.1 above, the overtime will be billed on the monthly invoice to the Santa Rosa County School Board. - 5.
+Minimum Qualifications of SROs To qualify for assignment as an SRO, an officer must meet all of the following minimum qualifications including those set forth in F.S. §1006.12: - 5.1.
+Shall be a commissioned officer as defined in F.S. §943.10(1) and have at least one year of law enforcement experience. - 5.2.
+Shall complete the 40-hour basic SRO course as required by law - 5.3.
+Shall possess a sufficient knowledge of the applicable Federal and State laws, City and County ordinances, and Santa Rosa County School Board and Florida Department of Education polices and regulations. - 5.4.
+Shall be capable of conducting in depth criminal investigations. - 5.5.
+Shall possess even temperament and set a good example for students and shall possess communication skills necessary to enable the officer to function effectively within the school environment. - 5.6.
+Shall complete mental health crisis intervention training using a curriculum developed by a national organization with expertise in mental health crisis intervention.
+The training shall improve SROs' knowledge and skills as first responders to incidents involving students with emotional disturbance or mental illness, including de-escalation skills to ensure student and officer safety.